KevinSia/Documentation/things.md

 -----> Challenges (RubyRacer, DeafAunty, Sudoku etc.)

 Permissions (table form):
-Superadmin : Can create any type of user, courses, topics, challenges, see students progress Admin      : Can create mentor and student user, courses, topics, challenges, see students progress Mentor     : Can see students progress
+Superadmin : Can create any type of User, Courses, Topics, Challenges, see Students progress Admin      : Can create Mentor and student User, Courses, Topics, Challenges, see Students progress Mentor     : Can see Students progress
-Student    : Can suffer
+Student    : Can attempt a Challenge and enjoy coding :)

 # Admin User settings
 ## First-time sign in